Raquel-RP/TFG_RaquelRomero/Investigacion/miscelanea.md

 Con ese comando podemos obtener el resultado en pcapng y leerlo con Wireshark directamente.

 ---
+### Funcionalidades eBPF
+#####- Networking
+Mejorar funcionalidades de red (Cilium project con Kubernetes, balanceadores de carga, …)
+- Packet Drops: descartar paquetes y aceptar otros, firewalling, protección de DDoS y packet-of-death vuln.
+- XDP Program Return Codes: cuando llega un paquete a la red XDP se activa y lo examina.
+    - XDP_PASS indica que el paquete debe enviarse a la pila de red en la dirección normal (como lo habría hecho si no hubiera un programa XDP).
+    - XDP_DROP hace que el paquete se descarte inmediatamente.
+    - XDP_TX devuelve el paquete desde la misma interfaz a la que llegó.
+    - XDP_REDIRECT se utiliza para enviarlo a una interfaz de red diferente.
+    - XDP_ABORTED da como resultado que el paquete se descarte, pero su uso implica un caso de error o algo inesperado, en lugar de una decisión "normal" de descartar un paquete

+Tracepoints – Tracepoints are lightweight hooks that can be used to call a function at runtime and are commonly used to account for tracing and performance in the kernel. eBPF programs can be attached to tracepoints to trace events like system calls.
+Entry to and exit from functions – Operators can attach eBPF programs to entry and exit functions so that their custom kernel programs run in the event of these respective scenarios.
+Perf events – As the name implies, this is a subsystem used to collect performance data.
+With eBPF, you can attach custom programs to where this data is collected.
+LSI module interface – This is a powerful module interface used by tools like AppArmor and SELinux.
+Both AppArmor and SELinux are commonly used in Kubernetes security techniques to apply low-level system measures to prevent and mitigate the risks of running container workloads.
+Similarly, eBPF programs can be attached to the LSI module interface checkpoints for runtime security with dynamic policies.
+Network interfaces (XDP) – The eXpress Data Path (XDP) allows operators to attach eBPF programs to network interfaces so that their custom programs are executed whenever a network packet is received.

+---
 ### Instalaciones hechas

 - BPFTool: